 Solving the Driver Shortage Issue

 Taking the most problematic factors causing the driver shortage, consider how your business can adjust and make improvements.
-Furthermore, since drivers are over the road more often than in the office, it’s important to improve the big rig work environment.
+Furthermore, since drivers are on the road more often than in the office, it’s important to improve the overall work environment.
 For example:

 - Offer tuition reimbursement or free on-the-job driver training to help new drivers get proper trucker training without the hefty price tag.

-- Provide opportunities for drivers to mix and mingle, such as during monthly events where drivers and their families can hang out and develop a sense of community or by using technology to help drivers take advantage of online portals or communities across the country.
+- Provide opportunities for drivers to mix and mingle, such as monthly events where drivers and their families can hang out and develop a sense of community or by using technology to help drivers take advantage of online portals or communities across the country.